hemal507/KafkaStreams/src/main/README.md

 Note :
-By default kafkaProducer.py will create the topic with partition as 1 and replication factor as 1 in case if it is not existing and push messages to it.
+By default kafkaProducer.py will create the topic with partition as 1 and replication factor as 1 in case if it is not existing